 Around the year 1800 most account books still contained lots of redundant information in form of long descriptive text passages.
 Accounting was a tedious job, especially when the business was involved in international trade.
 Keeping track of stock was inefficient, slow and prone to error.
 Even more so if the main office had to rely on translated tables or reports.

 Until then most British or North American businesses had served local markets which had grown slowly and in most cases covered product ranges that did not exceed the bare necessities.
-Meaning that up to a certain degree basic accounting and stock keeping systems worked most of the time.
+Meaning that up to a certain degree, basic accounting and stock keeping systems worked perfectly most of the time.
 Plain put: a shovel was a shovel and a barrel was a barrel.

 With ongoing industrialization however the product diversity and ranges expanded at far greater speeds than before.
 More and more producers made the same items, resulting in a row of various different designs, qualities and prices and so hardware stores did not sell a single shovel type but had three or more different ones on display.
 And to make sure that a customer bought certain products, producers and businessmen had to make sure that specific product features would be easily recognizable during direct comparison with products of the same product type.

 One could say that this was the birth period of marketing.
 Of course certain product groups offered a wide array of varying specifications but when it came to tableware and similar products the possibilities were somewhat limited.
 A cup or coffee pot may vary in size and have smaller or larger handle or be more durable than others, but that's about it.
 So producers tried to win customers with more pleasing forms or decorations, 'naming' their molds or decorations and relying on well-sounding names which could be easily remembered by customers.

 This however created problems with the old forms of accounting as the number of clerks and accountants required by a middle-sized business soon increased, creating two main lines of thought: some companies kept price levels but generated less profit, others had to increase prices as they were forced to spread the cost of additional expenses.